wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 ```

 This should generate 3 secret files as:
-- `./ansible/inventory/group_vars/all/secrets.yaml` - This file will be used by ansible playbooks to configure service secrets.
+- `ansible/inventory/group_vars/all/secrets.yaml` - This file will be used by ansible minio playbooks to configure the service secrets.
-- `values/wire-server/secrets.yaml` - This contains the secrets for Wire services and share some secrets from coturn and database services.
+- `values/wire-server/prod-secrets.example.yaml` - This contains the secrets for Wire services and share some secrets from coturn and database services.
-- `values/coturn/secrets.yaml` - This contains a secret for the coturn service.
+- `values/coturn/prod-secrets.example.yaml` - This contains a secret for the coturn service.
+- `values/kube-prometheus-stack/prod-secrets.example.yaml` - This contains secret for Prometheus in kube-prometheus-stack.
+Only applicable when deploying the `kube-prometheus-stack` helm chart with `auth` enabled for prometheus.

 Read more secrets management at [Secrets Overview for Wire Deployments](secrets-overview.md).